robtweed/qoper8-fastify/README.md

           }
         }

-where *message_type* is the message type name you assigned to this particular route (eg *getHelloWorld* in the earlier example).
+where *message_type* is a message type name created automatically by *qoper8-fastify* for this particular route.

 For example:

         {
-          "type": "getHelloWorld",
+          "type": "f9862f0ed8f093afb7f6d2165aa63a69dda262da",
           "data": {
             "method": "GET",
             "query": {},